North Vancouver Island Things to Do

 However, if you are up for the adventure, you will have access to pristine rainforests, majestic beaches and unspoiled nature.

-Please note: If you have a rental car, and depending on their policies, driving this road may not be permittable.
+Please note: If you have a rental car, and depending on their policies, driving this road may not be permitted.
 Please check in with the rental company before you go!

 Need a Place to Stay while touring Vancouver Island North?

-If you'd rather rent a place of your own:
+If you'd rather rent a place of your own there are also several Vacation rentals in the Vancouver Island North.

 Save this article on Pinterest for future use: